 There are many successful YouTube channels by children and their parents, but they are well thought out, involved a lot of hard work and have something worthwhile sharing.
 Here are two examples (we're sure your children know of lots more):

 The most obvious thing in these videos is that the parents have spent a lot of time with their children, collaborating and sharing the experience.
-They do not appear vulnerable to strangers.
+This is vastly different to what a stranger sees when children record themselves alone on their phone.

 The most important thing that parents and carers should do is start a conversation with their children about what they do online.